princekumarpaswan/Plant-Page-Project-6-/readme.md

 ## What I learned While creating this page?

 - Learnd to use css position  property.
-- learned anout icon and there possining.
+- learned anout icon and there positioning.
 - I learned how to add custom fonts.
 - I learned about image positioning and image hight.